met4citizen/BigraphQM/README.md

 $\displaystyle\qquad H_{1,max} = - \log \frac{1}{|\Omega|},\quad E_{min} = |\Omega|$

-Unfortunately the Shannon entropy doesn't tell us anything about the overlap of the states.
-In order to measure the system's entanglement, we define $D_{A,B}$ as the overlap between two cliques and extend the approach to all combinations.
+#### Entanglement

+Let $D_{A,B}$ be the overlap between two cliques.

 $\displaystyle\qquad D_{A,B} = {{2|A\cap B|}\over{|A|+|B|}}$

+We can extend this measure to all combinations.

 $\displaystyle\qquad D = {{\sum 2|A\cap B|}\over{\sum(|A|+|B|)}},\quad \{A,B\}\in\binom{\mathcal{F}}{2}$

-If $D=0$, none of the outcome overlap.
+If $D=0$, none of the outcomes overlap.
 If $D=1$, all the outcomes are the same.
-The measure is not defined with only one outcome.
+Note that the measure is not defined with only one outcome.

 #### Density matrix